-The company's immediate and ultimate parent undertaking and controlling party is United Utilities Group PLC, a company incorporated and registered in England and Wales.
+The company's ultimate parent undertaking and controlling party is United Utilities Group PLC, a company incorporated in England and Wales.

-The smallest group in which the results of the company are consolidated is that headed by United Utilities PLC.
+The smallest group in which the results of the company are consolidated is that headed by United Utilities Water Limited.